 to learn more about this partnership and how it benefits Cornell faculty and students whose research requires the most advanced supercomputers in the country.

 CAC takes pride in representing Cornell in the national research computing community.
-Our director is Chair of the
+Our director is past Chair and serves on the leadership committee of the

 Coalition for Academic Scientific Computation